 - Meanwhile, pour the egg whites into the bowl of a stand mixer fitted with the whip attachment.
 Use the tip of a paring knife to scrape vanilla bean seeds into the bowl.

 - When the sugar syrup reaches 240°F, begin to beat the egg whites on medium speed.
-When whites form soft peaks, add remaining 1 cup of sugar; continue beating.
+When whites form soft peaks, gradually add remaining 1 cup of sugar; continue beating.

 - When the sugar syrup reaches 250°F, remove from heat and add softened gelatin.
 (The sugar syrup will foam up and triple in volume.)